quincycheng/katacoda-scenarios/impact2021-security-workshop_webapp/env_overview.md

 # mattrayner/lamp
 This container is a full LAMP stack.
 LAMP stands for Linux, Apache, MySQL and PHP.
 This stack has been pre-configured and is waiting on us to provide a web application in the local `/opt/app` directory.

+Let's create a quick index page and add a simple message to it:

+<pre class="file" data-filename="index.php" data-target="replace">Hello, World!</pre>

 To view the current website, click the `Web App` tab next to `Terminal`.